PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix1.md

    * Normative references may specify particular versions or editions of referenced documents, indicating the specific technical requirements or specifications that apply.
    * Updates or revisions to normative references may necessitate corresponding updates to the standard to ensure alignment with the latest industry practices and developments.

-Normative references in a standard like IEEE Std 1735 play a critical role in defining the technical specifications, requirements, and guidelines necessary for compliance.
+Normative references in a standard like IEEE STD 1735 play a critical role in defining the technical specifications, requirements, and guidelines necessary for compliance.
 By referencing internationally recognized standards, industry specifications, and technical protocols, normative references ensure consistency, interoperability, and clarity in implementing the standard's requirements, thereby facilitating the secure and effective management of electronic design intellectual property.

 ## DEFINITIONS, ACRONYMS, AND ABBREVIATIONS

-In technical documents like IEEE Std 1735, "Definitions, acronyms, and abbreviations" sections play a crucial role in ensuring clarity, consistency, and understanding of the terminology used throughout the document.
+In technical documents like IEEE STD 1735, "Definitions, acronyms, and abbreviations" sections play a crucial role in ensuring clarity, consistency, and understanding of the terminology used throughout the document.
 Here's a detailed explanation of each component:

 1. **Definition**